What is a Clean Air Zone?

 However, be careful if you have a hybrid as they have to meet the same standards as petrol or diesel cars.

-You can double-check whether your hybrid meets the standards here.
+Double-check whether your hybrid meets the standards.

 Why do we need Clean Air Zones and Low Emission Zones in the UK?